Calrus/ourdreamjournal/README.md

-# Our Dream Journal
+# SleepTalk

-Our Dream Journal is a modern, full-stack web application for recording, exploring, and sharing dreams.
+SleepTalk is a modern, full-stack web application for recording, exploring, and sharing dreams.
 It features a Go backend, a React/TypeScript frontend, and AI-powered insights.
 The app is designed for privacy, creativity, and community sharing.

 ## Features